Nomination period: October 15 – January 15, annually

-The recipient will have made some outstanding achievement in corrosion research or other significant technical contributions to the field of corrosion science and technology.
-Nominations, once made, will be considered for two consecutive award periods, but the nominations may be upgraded.
+The recipient has made an outstanding achievement in corrosion research or other significant technical contributions to the field of corrosion science and technology.

 About H. H. Uhlig

-Professor Herbert H. Uhlig was head of the Corrosion Laboratory, teacher, and graduate advisor at MIT for over thirty years.
-He authored hundreds of publications on the subjects of passivity, pitting, stress corrosion cracking, corrosion fatigue, and the oxidation of metals.
-Through the application of basic first principles to his research on corrosion phenomena, he is widely recognized as being one of the leaders responsible for establishing the field of corrosion science on a firm fundamental basis.
-Uhlig was an active ECS member and served as President from 1955-1956.
+Prof. Herbert H. Uhlig was a teacher, graduate advisor, and head of the Corrosion Laboratory at the Massachusetts Institute of Technology over 30 years.
+He authored hundreds of publications on passivity, pitting, stress corrosion cracking, corrosion fatigue, and the oxidation of metals.
+Through the application of basic first principles, to his research on corrosion phenomena, he is widely recognized as one of the leaders responsible for establishing the field of corrosion science on a firm fundamental basis.
+Prof. Uhlig was an active ECS member and served as President from 1955-1956.

 For more information or questions, contact email@example.com.